Applications of closed models defined by counting to graph theory and topology

-{\it A $F_n$-set $X$ is cofibrant for the Quillen model obtained by transferring the Quillen model of $Gph$ to $F_n$-sets with the Cayley functor if and only if it is an element of $R_n$.}
+{\bf Proposition 6.5.} {\it A $F_n$-set $X$ is cofibrant for the closed model obtained by transferring the closed model of $Gph/B_A$ to the category of $F_n$-sets with $D(A_n,F_n)$ if and only if it is an element of $R_n$.}